optimizely/agent/README.md

 * **test** - recursively tests all .go files

 ## Prerequisites
-Optimizely Agent is implement in [Golang](https://golang.org/) and is required for developing and compiling from source.
+Optimizely Agent is implemented in [Golang](https://golang.org/).
+Golang is required for developing and compiling from source.
-Installers and binary archives can be found for most platforms directly from the Go [downloads](https://golang.org/dl/) page.
+Installers and binary archives for most platforms can be downloaded directly from the Go [downloads](https://golang.org/dl/) page.

 ## Running Optimizely from source
-The Optimizely Agent can be started via the Makefile target `run`.
+The Optimizely Agent can be started via the following make command:
 ```bash
 make run
 ```